 This isn’t AI-as-threat.
 It’s AI-as-exoskeleton—a structural extension of human capability.

-Architect workflows where humans retain strategy, judgment, and direction—while
+Architect workflows where humans retain strategy, judgment, and direction—while agents own the repetition, integration, and optimization.

 Every major tech wave created new platforms: